Active Template Library

 The Active Template Library (ATL) is a set of template-based C++ classes developed by Microsoft, intended to simplify the programming of Component Object Model (COM) objects.
-The COM support in Microsoft Visual C++ allows developers to create a variety of COM objects, OLE Automation servers, and ActiveX controls.
-ATL includes an object wizard that sets up primary structure of the objects quickly with a minimum of hand coding.
+The COM support in Microsoft Visual C++ (MSVC) allows developers to create a variety of COM objects, OLE Automation servers, and ActiveX controls.

+ATL is integrated with software wizards supplied with MSVC that facilitate automatic copy-and-paste programming for basic tasks, such as configuring the library's build options and setting up the primary structure of an ATL object definition.
 On the COM client side ATL provides smart pointers that deal with COM reference counting.
-The library makes heavy use of the curiously recurring template pattern.
+The library makes heavy use of the curiously recurring template pattern and multiple inheritance.

 History

 COM objects can also be created with Microsoft Foundation Classes (MFC), but this leads to larger binaries that require support DLLs.
 ATL, on the other hand, is a more lightweight alternative in situations where the graphical user interface parts of MFC are not required.

 Older versions of ATL (ATL prior to version 7.1, pre-Visual Studio 2005) are incompatible with DEP because it places executable thunks in data heap.

 This problem can be mitigated with DEP-ATL thunk emulation with performance penalty.

 In ATL version 7 (Visual Studio 2003), which directly succeeded version 3 (Visual Studio 6.0), a number of MFC classes like CString were made available in ATL, or more precisely moved to an ATLMFC common layer which is shared by both libraries.
 ATL version 7 also introduced attributes in C++ in an attempt to provide something similar to CLI attributes, however these have not been particularly successful, and have been deemphasized in ATL version 8 (Visual Studio 2005); the various wizards no longer generate them by default.
 Version 7 also introduced new string conversion classes.

-On July 28, 2009, Microsoft released a patch to ATL to fix a bug that could allow ActiveX controls created using ATL to be vulnerable to a remote code execution security flaw.
+On July 28, 2009, Microsoft released a patch to ATL to fix a bug that could allow ActiveX controls created using ATL to be vulnerable to a security flaw permitting remote code execution.

-Since Visual Studio 2013 (ATL version 12), all ATL code is static, eliminating the DLL.
+Since Visual Studio 2013 (ATL version 12), all ATL code is statically linked, eliminating the DLL.